 Introduction

-Versioning establishes a clear framework for assigning and incrementing version numbers, ensuring consistency across development teams and projects.
+Versioning establishes a clear framework for assigning and incrementing version numbers, which keeps things consistent across development teams and projects.
 It enables:

 • Traceability: Track changes and identify specific versions of a software product.